-In 2017, a 5% increase in the national median rate of ABHR consumption expressed as litres per 1,000 bed days used (L/1,000 BDU) in acute hospitals in Ireland was observed (31.3 versus 29.7) (Table 2, Figure 3).
-The underlying trend over three years has remained relatively stable.
+In 2018, a 5% increase in the national median rate of ABHR consumption expressed as litres per 1,000 bed days used (L/1,000 BDU) in acute hospitals in Ireland was observed (32.4 versus 30.9) (Table 2, Figure 3).
 Using the median ABHR consumption figure provides a stable indicator of the national rate over time.
 However, the volume of ABHR consumed remains a crude measure of hand hygiene activity at individual hospital level and must be viewed in conjunction with other indicators, such as direct observation of hand hygiene compliance.
 As ABHR is the recommended product for the vast majority of hand hygiene opportunities in hospital settings, surveillance of ABHR consumption remains a useful process measure for hand hygiene activity.